NINH BINH OR HALONG BAY ON LAND

 The visit of Halong Bay on Land combined with the visit of the National Park of Cuc Phuong definitely makes a day memorable.
 Indeed, hosting a surprisingly large biodiversity with rare species, this sanctuary is highly appreciated from those who love exploring wild and preserved nature.
 This natural park is home to over 2200 species of woody and herbaceous plants, of which 118 are extremely rare and 433 of them have medicinal powers.
 Moreover, the park fosters 133 species of mammals; many of them are monkeys, Asian black bears and a few panthers.

 Best time to go to Ninh Binh

-We recommend between to go between mid-March and the end of November.
-Beware, it can get really hot between June and October but it also is the period where the rice fields look the most beautiful, tinted green and starting to fade into a gorgeous golden yellow.
+We recommend going between mid-March and the end of November.
+Beware, it can get really hot between June and October but it also is the period where the rice fields look the most beautiful, displaying a wonderful tinted green that starts to fade into a gorgeous golden yellow.